 Maintain optimal oral function and aesthetics with All-on-4 same-day teeth replacement at Hillside Dental Care.
 Using state-of-the-art technology, All-on-4 treatment replaces traditional dentures, which can be uncomfortable, inconvenient, and poorly fitted.
 All-on-4 turns problematic chewing and speaking into relics of the past.

 Traditional dentures are supported by a patient’s own bony ridge and tissue, which might not have the best retention.
 With All-on-4, the dentures are more retentive and secure because of the attachment to the implants.

 Using only four dental implants to attach a full dental restoration, Drs.
-Elise and Nathan Braxmeyer can give you the stable, functional, and cosmetic solution you've been looking for.
+Elise Braxmeyer, Cristina Waterman and Gail Nakata can give you the stable, functional, and cosmetic solution you've been looking for.
 Best of all, your dentures can be placed on the same day as your implants, so you don't have to wait to get the restored smile you deserve.

 The Benefits of All-on-4

 - Because All-on-4 allows full-arch restoration with only four implants, your treatment and recovery time are greatly reduced.

 - All-on-4 reduces the need for bone graft surgery while ensuring greater stability in the existing bone.
 It can even be used for patients who have been told they do not qualify for implants due to bone loss.

 - The All-on-4 solution is more comfortable than traditional dentures because All-on-4 implants are more secure and feel like natural teeth.

 - You'll never have to worry about your false teeth slipping or falling out while you eat or engage in conversation.

 - There is no need for denture adhesive!